KarinaJadia/Other-Projects/README.md

 gfc.py - Finds the greatest common factor.
 It's not very efficient but it helps with my homework!

 mantissa-maker.py - Generates the first 23 binary bits of a decimal inputted (for floating point precision blah blah blah).
 This is just for homework help!

+stars.py - Just makes a night sky, inspired by @tiny_star_field on Twitter.